Random Thoughts (8): Pardon My Color Revolution

 That's it.
 Democrats are all in.
 They're going through with it.
 Even if it kills them.

-President Obama displayed exceptional dignity and humility in accepting the Nobel Peace Prize yesterday in Oslo.
+President Obama displayed exceptional dignity and humility in accepting the Nobel Peace Prize yesterday in Oslo.and some support from some surprising places.

 Global warming alarmist Stephen Schneider gave a press briefing in Copenhagen today.
 No one was impolite enough to remind Schneider of the days when he claimed the world was about to be destroyed by global cooling, but Phelim McAleer. . . showed up to ask a question about Climategate.